 The traditional stomping ground of XCR legend Steve Moneghetti, Lake Wendouree once again provides the backdrop for this fast-paced event, with open athletes completing 15km and juniors 6km courses.
 After the race, stay on and enjoy the best the city and surrounding Goldfields have to offer, including the Eureka Centre, Sovereign Hill, the Gold Museum and the Botanical Gardens.

 Cruden Farm will host the 12km heritage round.
 The grounds of Cruden Farm offer athletes a tough and testing course with a mixture of different terrains to accompany the beautiful grounds surrounding the farm.
-Cruden Farm is a historic and inspirational venue and will be a great addition to the XCR calendar.
+Cruden Farm is a historic and inspirational venue and has been a great addition to the XCR calendar.
 The 2019 event is a great opportunity for Clubs to showcase their heritage and history and we encourage Clubs to do so again this year.

 With its low gradient course along the banks of the Yarra River, the Burnley Half Marathon has deservedly gained a reputation as one of the fastest half marathons in Australia.
 With that in mind, the race is the perfect opportunity to shoot for a personal best or tune up for the Melbourne Marathon.